Welcome to the Information Technology Service Desk!

 Service offerings consist of a range of support services, such as desktop support, networking, hardware, software (including installation & assistance with MS Office applications), email, printers, systems password modifications, account activations, and general systems support.

-There are three avenues to request technical support:
+There are two avenues to request technical support:

-- Call Help Desk at 313-496-2666 (A trouble-ticket will be opened for you if you do not have access to a working computer)
+- Call Service Desk at 313-496-2666 (A trouble-ticket will be opened for you if you do not have access to a working computer)

 II.
 Trouble-Ticket Priorities